bnbwebexpertise/laravel-attachments/README.md

  specified age will be deleted.
 This value is set to **1440** by default.

 ## Customization

+### Set a custom database connection name for the models

+You can customize the database connection name by either :

+* Adding an `.env` variable for `ATTACHMENTS_DATABASE_CONNECTION` (recommended) OR
+* Changing the configuration option `attachments.database.connection` in `config/attachments.php`.

 ### Extends Attachment model columns